The Dark Arts in Soccer: 5 Ways to Bend the Rules

 Tactical Fouls

-A tactical foul is when a player commits a “smart foul” to stop a counterattack or break the opponent’s play in a last ditch effort.
-The key here is timing and positioning because you’re not trying to injure your opponent, but you are fouling them with the understanding that you might get sent off and cause a free kick or penalty kick.
+A tactical foul is when a player commits a “smart foul” to stop a counterattack or break the opponent’s play in a last-ditch effort.
+The key here is timing and positioning because you’re not trying to injure your opponent, but you are fouling them with the understanding that you might get sent off, cause a free kick or penalty kick, in return for stopping a clear goal-scoring opportunity.

 Time Wasting